Pentagon sharply raises its estimate of Chinese nuclear warheads

 It added that China had started building at least three intercontinental ballistic missile silo fields.

-"Whether China follows through with these estimates from the United States will depend in great part on the policies and actions of the United States," Daryl Kimball, executive director of the Arms Control Association, said.
+"Whether China follows through with these estimates from the United States will depend in great part on the policies and actions of the United States," said Mr Daryl Kimball, executive director of the Arms Control Association.

-"The potential for China to increase its arsenal to these levels underscores the urgent necessity of pragmatic bilateral or multilateral talks to reduce nuclear risks," Kimball added.
+"The potential for China to increase its arsenal to these levels underscores the urgent necessity of pragmatic bilateral or multilateral talks to reduce nuclear risks."

 China says its arsenal is dwarfed by those of the US and Russia, and that it is ready for dialogue, but only if Washington reduces its nuclear stockpile to China's level.

-The United States has a stockpile of 3,750 nuclear warheads, of which 1,389 were deployed as of Sept 1.
+The US has a stockpile of 3,750 nuclear warheads, of which 1,389 were deployed as at Sept 1.

+At a regular media briefing in Beijing yesterday, Chinese Foreign Ministry spokesman Wang Wenbin called the Pentagon report "full of prejudice".

+China views Taiwan as a renegade province to be reunified by force, if necessary.

 The Pentagon report renewed concerns about China's increasingly muscular military and its development of options to take Taiwan, one of several scenarios the US military cautioned Beijing could pursue.